The Best Way to Control Your Spending

 Name - description for your own reference.

-Limit - how much you are willing to spend on the categories included into a budget.
+Limit - how much you are willing to spend on the categories included in a budget.

-Categories - expense categories that should be included into a budget.
+Categories - expense categories that should be included in a budget.

 Start date - when do you want to start budgeting.